Ahmedatefsallam7/FriendFlux/README.md

 7. Start the development server. php artisan serve

-Access NexaNet at http://localhost:8000 in your web browser.
+Access FriendFlux at http://localhost:8000 in your web browser.

 Usage
-1. Register on NexaNet using your email or mobile number.
+1. Register on FriendFlux using your email or mobile number.
 2. Verify your mobile number using the OTP code.
 3. Customize your profile with a profile picture and bio.
 4. Connect with friends by sending or accepting friend requests.